|

 gas above the surface is low is it appropriate to begin a quantitative

+survey of surface flux.
 Subsequently, the flux of methane emitted through the

 intact cap is measured at a number of representative points using an array